Feedback

 To view or edit an existing rule:

-2. Click the down arrow to the right of any existing rule to edit, copy, delete, or move a rule.
+6. Select the down arrow to the right of any existing rule to edit, duplicate, move up, move down, disable or delete a rule.

 You can't copy or move rules to another page in the survey.
 You need to re-build the rules on the new survey page.